Intercultural Open University Foundation

 Dr. Gandhi has received innumerable awards for his academic work (including the Scholarly Achievement Award from the Institute of Oriental Philosophy in Tokyo) and international efforts to promote peace around the world.

 Dr. Gandhi earned an M.A. in English Literature and an M.A. in Sociology from Rajasthan University in Jaipur.
-He received his Ph.D. in Religious Studies from the Intercultural Open University Foundation.
-His dissertation title is “A Critical Study of Acharya Tulsi's Contribution to Social Excellence through Anuvrat Movement,” (1997).
+He received his dual Ph.D. in Social Science from the Universidad Azteca and the Universidad Central de Nicaragua.
+His dissertation title is “A Critical Study of Acharya Tulsi's Contribution to Social Excellence through Anuvrat Movement,”.
 Dr. Gandhi resides in Jaipur, India.

 John M. Toothman, Ph.D., is a member of the Board of Governors of the Intercultural Open University Foundation and serves as an external scholar/professor for the Foundation.